giomatfois62/rofi-desktop/README.md

 A nice little utility that can be used to bind the Meta key to a shortcut of choice is [superkey-launch](https://github.com/ryanpcmcquen/superkey-launch), which by default converts Meta key presses to the "Alt+F2" shortcut.

 Alternatively, run the script *scripts/keypress.py* bundled with rofi-desktop.
 It will listen for single key presses of the Meta key and the Alt key, calling respectively the all-in-one menu *scripts/rofi-desktop.sh -a* and the application menu *scripts/rofi-hud.py*.
 Edit the script variables *cmd_command* and *alt_command* to change this behaviour.

+## Monitor Hot-Plugging
+The script *scripts/x11_device_watcher.sh* can be used to handle external display connections/disconnections.
+When it detects that a display has been disconnected, it will run "xrandr --auto" on the remaining connected output.
+When a display is connected, it will either execute the script *scripts/rofi-monitor-layout.sh*, to let the user choose the display configuration to apply, or run the last xrandr command saved by *rofi-monitor-layout.sh*.

 ## Dependencies
 The only mandatory dependency is rofi, but it's easy to convert most of the scripts to use fzf instead.